logo image

 1638 - King Charles I attempted to impose a Book of Common Prayer on the Scots.
 This led to uprisings by Scots known as Covenanters.
 These uprisings led to more wars such as the Bishops' Wars, Wars of the Three Kingdoms, English Civil War, Scottish Civil War, and Irish Confederate Wars.

 1639 - William Keith, 7th Earl Marischal, supported the Covenanters in their fight.
-He joined the Marquess of Montrose to lead a Covenanter army of over 9000 men to attack Royalists at Aberdeen.
+He joined the Marquess of Montrose to lead a Covenanter army of over 9,000 men to attack Royalists at Aberdeen.
 This action set of a series of wars with Covenanters being hunted down throughout Scotland.

 1649 - Charles I was executed by beheading, leading to Oliver Cromwell, leader of the Parliament forces, taking control of all Briton.
 Cromwell had the English Crown Jewels destroyed at that time.

-1650 June - Charles Stuart, son of Charles I, returns from exile in Europe and visits Dunnottar as he makes his case to become King of Scotland.
+1650 June - Charles Stuart, son of Charles I, returns from exile in Europe then visits Dunnottar as he makes his case to become King of Scotland.
 This sets off a war with the Parliamentarians led by Cromwell.

 1650 September - Cromwell leads a force into Scotland where they defeated the Scots at Dunbar.